 Since you might also be the one who is too positive while dealing with other people’s hardships, you have to learn to be a better listener and communicate better.
 Eliminate the phrases mentioned above as examples of toxic positivity from your vocabulary when helping others in bad situations.

-Instead, you can encourage people to be open about their emotions when talking to you, listen and empathize with them, and resist the urge to respond with a positive slogan towards what they tell you.
+As you are learning how to avoid toxic positivity, you can encourage people to be open about their emotions when talking to you, listen and empathize with them, and resist the urge to respond with a positive slogan towards what they tell you.

 - Speak up